jostylr/write-web/project.md

 1. `$varname` is used for async/promise/generator functions.
 The dollar sign is because these are expensive functions.
-2. For nodelists or other jquery style objects, we can use `varname$`.
+2. For nodes/nodelists or other jquery style objects, we can use `varname$`/`varname$$`.
 3. `$` and `$$` in the browser represent query selector stuff.

-4. CSV files are actually pipe-delimited.
-This allows for stringifying arrays and json objects without lots of collisions.
+---

+Alternative way of viewing all this.

+1. First load is static assets delivered by nginx.
+This is frontend design.
+   Not much help from this.
+2. Depending on the page, a login may be required.
+This is a form element that gets converted to JSON and sent through nginx to node server.
+Node server parses the login, verifies, sends authentication token in https-only cookie.
+Authentication token is stored in Redis with an expiration date set in a config somewhere, maybe by user, whatever.
+3. Inputs can be page requests for public assets (nginx), JSON requests (crud options, node), or file uploads (node).
+File uploads for appropriately credentialed people are automatically saved under a new name and that name is returned to the browser, to be included in a JSON request.
+Depending on the request and permissions, the file may be moved, renamed, made public, given access to others, etc.
+4. Inputs for c,u, can lead to the generation of rendered pages, to be served by nginx if public or by a request served from redis cache/filesystem, depending.